The Saint's Magic Power Is Omnipotent: Characters

 A teen-aged noblewoman.
 She occasionally meets Sei in the palace library and they talk.
 She becomes a friend of Sei's and allows her to use her nickname of Liz.
 Elizabeth tells Sei that most of the women refer to Commander Hawke as the "Ice Knight" because he gives the daughters of the nobles the cold shoulder and can use ice magic.
-She is a daughter of a Marquis, the fiancée of the crown prince and a junior at the Royal Academy; the high school for the noble's children.
+She is a daughter of a Marquis, the fiancée of the crown prince and a junior at the Royal Academy, the high school for the noble's children.

-Liz originally thought poorly of Aira, unaware that Aira was ignorant to the customs of the kingdom; due to them being antiquated back on Earth.
+Liz originally thought poorly of Aira due to her friendliness with other men (particularly engaged men, including her fiancé), but she was unaware that that Aira was ignorant to the antiquated customs of the kingdom.